eksime/VDesk/README.md

 If the command is omitted vdesk will launch `n` virtual desktops.

-Generally, prepending a shortcut's 'target' field with `vdesk` will have it launch in it's own virtual desktop.
+Generally, prepending a shortcut's 'target' field with `vdesk` will have it launch in its own virtual desktop.
 Command line arguments should be preserved.

 VDesk can provide an "Open in new virtual desktop" context menu item, this can be done by running `vdesk -install`.
 To remove the context menu entries, run `vdesk -uninstall`.